 Trim the leaf edges as needed but once you have lost more than half of the leaf it is best to remove it entirely.
 This will help encourage new vibrant growth for a great looking plant.
 Given the proper care, it should acclimate and become a beautiful, trouble free plant.

+As your Dracaena Warneckii plant grows taller and loses its lower leaves, you may want to cut the stem or stalk back before the plant becomes too tall.
+When you cut back the stem, your Dracaena Warneckii will produce new “heads” or shoots from the stem from the leaf nodes below your cut.
 Keep your Warneckii house plant’s foliage clean and initially keep an eye out for insect problems.
 Mites, mealybug, thrips and scale can sometimes be a problem but Warneckii is, for the most part, not prone to many insect problems.
 Mealybugs are the most likely problem.
 A good wash down with soapy water should be sufficient to control any pests.
 If you do notice insects, be sure to address immediately to prevent population growth.

 Apply to top and lower leaf and stem surfaces being careful not to saturate the soil.
 You can clean by hand or use a spray bottle to apply your plant cleaning solution.
 I use a sponge moistened with my cleaning solution to gently wipe the top and lower leaf surfaces.
 Cleaning of your house plants should be a regular part of your house plant care.
 Be extra careful cleaning Dracaena Warneckii as the leaves can be easily damaged.